-Engaging the private sector is also complicated by the administrative burden of procurement, and an absence of clear guidance on selecting contract holders, granting contracts, selecting sites, awarding construction and environmental permits and obtaining grid access, at a minimum.
-For example, obtaining all relevant permits for renewable technology becomes expensive and lengthy, increases transaction costs and discourages investors.
+Engaging the private sector is also complicated by the administrative burden of procurement, and an absence of clear guidance on the selection of contract holders, granting of contracts, selection of sites, construction and environmental permits and grid access.
+For example, obtaining all relevant permits for renewable technology can be expensive and time-consuming, increase transaction costs and discourage investors.

-A core element is the need for an independent regulator who can design suitable regulatory frameworks for procurement and set out the necessary technical guidelines for integration of renewables within the existing power systems.
-At present in Kuwait, the regulator is not independent of the government and thus is susceptible to political influence.
+A core element is the need for an independent regulator who can design suitable regulatory frameworks for procurement and establish the necessary technical guidelines for integration of renewables within the existing power systems.
+At present in Kuwait, the regulator is not independent of the government and is thus susceptible to political influence.

-Energy subsidies
+5. Energy subsidies

 Despite reform efforts over the past several years, energy subsidies remain high in Kuwait.
-The subsidies continued to remain high even after oil prices declined; despite the subsidy reforms undertaken by the authorities during 2015-16, subsidies remain high, reaching close to 8% of GDP in 2016.
+The subsidies remained high even after oil price declines and the subsidy reforms undertaken by authorities during 2015-16.
+They were close to 8% of GDP in 20166.
 On average, subsidies in Kuwait are larger than in other oil-exporting countries due to remaining gaps between market and domestic prices7.